-Though chopping your hair off can be totally liberating and the perfect way to revive your tired hairstyle, the thought of switching to a shorter style can be daunting if you’re used to having long hair.
-You might be questioning what you would look like with short hair, if you could pull off daring pixies or shags, or if you’d even know how to style a bob.
-If that’s the case for you, stop stressing.
-Anyone can look good in short hair with enough confidence paired with the right cut for your face, hair texture, and personality.
-Ahead, examples of stunning short hairstyles and advice to help you figure out the best short hairstyle for you.
+Though chopping your hair off can be totally liberating and is often the perfect way to revive a tired hairstyle, the thought of switching to a shorter style may seem daunting if you’re used to having long hair.
+You might be questioning how you would look with short hair, if you can pull off daring pixies or shags, or if you’d even know how to style a bob.
+If these concerns sound familiar, we’re here to tell you to stop stressing.

 Another important factor to consider when choosing the perfect short haircut is hair texture.
-With each hair texture (fine, medium, coarse) and hair type (straight, wavy, and curly) comes a slew of antiquated rules.
-You’ve probably heard opinions like, "curly hair shouldn’t be too short" and "fine hair shouldn’t be long."
-But thankfully, people today are breaking those rules.
-Curly hair can absolutely be short; you just need the right cut.
-Seek out a stylist who knows how to cut curls.
+Every type of hair texture, from fine to medium to coarse, comes saddled with a slew of antiquated rules.
+You’ve probably heard them: "curly hair shouldn’t be too short" and "fine hair shouldn’t be long."
+Thankfully, people are breaking all the rules.

-Your haircut is a reflection of your personality.
-A short cut will look good on anyone—it’s just a matter of finding the right style for you.
+Your haircut is a visual projection of your personality, which is why it’s essential to approach your haircut decision by prioritizing your own opinions and preferences.
 Do you love the idea of yourself with short hair?
 Does it feel "like you" at this point in your life?
 Go with your gut on this one, not other people's advice.

 Decide on the Style

-Now that you’ve considered your face shape, hair type, lifestyle, and personality, you can move onto the fun part: choosing your haircut.
-When it comes to short styles, the options are endless and can be overwhelming, but deciding how short you want to go will help narrow it down.
+Now that you’ve considered your face shape, hair type, lifestyle, and personality, you can move on to the fun part: choosing your haircut.
+When it comes to short styles, the options are endless and can feel overwhelming, but deciding on your desired length will help you narrow down the possibilities.

-The shortest crops, buzzcuts, and pixies, are the perfect mix of edgy and classy and always eye-catching.
-Both frame the face beautifully and bring the focus front and center.
-You'll be glad to know that, aside from having to get your hair trimmed every four to six weeks, buzzcuts pixies are low-maintenance.
-Simply wash this hairstyle, add some pomade for texture if you need, and go.
+The shortest crops—buzzcuts and pixies—are always eye-catching, providing the perfect mix of punk-rock edgy and French New Wave classy.
+Both styles frame the face beautifully and bring your features into center focus.
+You'll be glad to know that, aside from having to get your hair trimmed every four to six weeks, buzzcuts and pixies are low-maintenance.
+Simply wash this hairstyle, add some pomade for texture if you need it, and go.

-An equally edgy style but not quite as daring as a buzz or pixie is the shag.
-This choppy, layered cut naturally has a rock ’n’ roll vibe to it and as simple to style as the two previous styles.
-Since a shag is meant to feel mussed up and effortless, the less styling, the better.
-After you wash it, let it air-dry for natural texture and frizz.
+If you want a short cut with rocker vibes that isn’t quite as extreme as a buzz or pixie, the shag might be an ideal fit.
+This choppy, layered cut is as simple to style as the buzz and the pixie—and since a shag is meant to feel mussed up and effortless, a less-is-more styling approach is the way to go.
+After you wash it, let it air-dry to your hair's natural texture.